 You can modify all the properties of all entities simultaneously.
 For example, using the select command and the Select by Properties option, select all blue entities and change their color to green.

-In the Properties dialog box, changes that you make in the Layer, Color, Thickness, Lineweight, Linetype, Linetype Scale, and Print Style (if using named print style tables) fields affect all selected entities.
+In the Properties dialog box, changes that you make in the Layer, Color, Thickness, Lineweight, Linetype and Linetype Scale affect all selected entities.

 To modify properties of objects